anaypant/BeTheChange/README.md

   * Downvote article, should see it downvoted instantly
   * Click on comments , should be able to see comments
   * Add a comment, should be able to add instantly
   * * Should be able to see category I am in , once I finish a comment.
-Right now I navigate to first activity
-  * See comment count
   * Ability to sign out
-  *
 ### Nice to have
   * Edit a comment